tan-zhuoting/Final-Project/README.md

 ## Conclusion:
 I did it!
 I made a practical app for chemistry calculations, and it is customable for different data files.

+There are three main features for this app, plus the Qt version, check out the details in [this video](https://youtu.be/KqOr3BCoi6Q).

 However, developing this app is not easy at all!
-I encountered so many problems, but also learned a lot from them.
+There were many problems to solve and mistakes to catch, but I learned a lot from them.
 No pain, no gain!

 Here are a few new things I learned in class and from online that was applied to this project:
 - [x] **[std::shared_ptr](https://en.cppreference.com/w/cpp/memory/shared_ptr)** **Smart pointer** that retains shared ownership of an object through a pointer, used in `add_records` and `find_records` in `IRResolver`.
 - [x] **[std::set<Key,Compare,Allocator>::find](https://en.cppreference.com/w/cpp/container/set/find)** I followed the template online and got it working very well for the search function in my `IRResolver` feature.
-I also learned about the usage of `FatKey`, `LightKey` and reviewed how to use `auto`.
+I also learned about the usage of `FatKey`, `LightKey` and reviewed how to use iteratos.
 Using `set` allows me to find the overlapping interval when inserting data, and then separate the already overlapped intervals and insert again.
 - [x] **[std::less<void>](https://en.cppreference.com/w/cpp/utility/functional/less_void)** Compare type I used in the set.
 The `xxx` in `less<xxx>` is omittd because it can be deduced from actual code
 - [x] **[sscanf](http://www.cplusplus.com/reference/cstdio/sscanf/?kw=sscanf)** Reads formatted input string from `data.txt`, %u for unsigned int.
 - [x] **[enum](https://en.cppreference.com/w/cpp/language/enum)** Learned from `sieteMisiete y medio` card suit, and applied here to represent different elements in the calculation of degrees of unsaturation.